tbcrawford/Kuizine/README.md

 # Kuizine
+Kuizine is a cross-platform mobile application designed for Android and iOS.
+It aggregates all of the restaurant options within the town of Kutztown, PA and provides relevant information including menu, contact information, and address of a restaurant in an intuitive, easy to use way.
+The application also provides logged in users the ability to save their favorite restaurant for ease of access later.

 ## Naming Conventions and Coding Guidelines
 This section will outline the naming conventions coding guidelines for each language used in the development of this app.